stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 | **^** | Save current cursor position |
 | **_** | Restore saved cursor position |

+## Booting Cores

+Directly booting into a a slot of your choice:
+Hold down NO SCROLL and the number key of the Slot you want to boot and then power on your MEGA65.

 ## Join the Fun

 Don't miss the retro-computing fun. <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs) and check out [my other posts](https://www.stevencombs.com).